 The following items are included with your load bank.
-If any of the following are not included, please contact Simplex Direct, Inc., at 800-637-8603, ext.
-4.
+If any of the following are not included, please contact your Simplex representative or call Simplex Direct, Inc., at 800-637-8603.

 - 1. Load bank

 - 2. Manual

-- 3. Human-Machine Interface (HMI)

-- 4. Electrical drawings package
+- 3. Electrical drawings package